JuliaSymbolics/Symbolics.jl/docs/src/manual/functions.md

 ### Registration of Array Functions

-Similar to scalar functions, array functions can be registered to define new primitives for functions which either take in or return arrays.
+Similar to scalar functions, array functions can be registered to define new primitives for functions which return arrays.
 This is done by using the `@register_array_symbolic` macro.
-It acts similarly to the scalar function registration but requires a calculation of the input and output sizes.
+It acts similarly to the scalar function registration but requires a calculation of the output sizes.
 For example, let's assume we wanted to have a function that computes the solution to `Ax = b`, i.e. a linear solve, using an SVD factorization.
 In Julia, the code for this would be `svdsolve(A,b) = svd(A)\b`.
 We would create this function as follows: